nielswitte/OpenSim-CMS/api/README.md

 ```

 When an slide has been processed by OpenSim an UUID is generated for the texture, this UUID can be stored with
 the slide to speed up future use.
-The cache periode is set in the `OpenSim.ini` configuration and needs to be
+The cache period (`FileCacheTimeout`) is set in the `FlotsamCache.ini`  configuration and needs to be
-matched by the config value for the grid in the CMS.
+matched by the configuration value for the grid in the CMS.

 ```http
 PUT /api/presentation/<ID>/slide/number/<SLIDE#>/ HTTP/1.1